AlexMia/sudokuSolver/README.md

-# sudokuSolver
+# Sudoku Solver

-Sudoku Solver is a CLI python script to solve a sudoku board using a backtracking algorithm
+Sudoku Solver is a CLI-based python script to solve a sudoku board using a backtracking algorithm